 It’s worth remembering that a square portrait can be really nice, particularly for a child or animal head-and-shoulders portrait.
 Again, see the prices page for full details.

 UK 'A' sizes diagram

 what sort of photo I need to work from

 We tend to take most of our photos on our phones these days, and I am no exception – they are just so handy.
 However a phone picture isn’t large or sharp enough to provide the tonal detail I need to work from so if you don’t have any suitable photos taken on a proper camera, then I’m likely to ask you to take some new ones.
-You don’t need any photography skills (I certainly don’t have any!) and you don’t even need to have a particularly good camera – even the cheapest ‘point-and-snap’ digital camera will take much larger and sharper photos than even the latest iPhone.
+(Please note that photos downloaded from Facebook are always unsuitable too) You don’t need any photography skills (I certainly don’t have any!) and you don’t even need to have a particularly good camera – even the cheapest ‘point-and-snap’ digital camera will take much larger and sharper photos than even the latest iPhone.
 The photo I work from is a substitute for someone actually sitting in front of me as I paint and draw them, which is why it’s so important that it records lots of close-up detail in order for me to get a good likeness – I will zoom in on the image on my computer to see it as closely as I can.
 Trying to do a portrait of someone from a small, blurry or pixilated photograph is a bit like trying to paint or draw someone who’s standing a long way away from me!

 Above you can see some examples of photos that would make good reference for a portrait.
 They are zoomed in on the subject and in good natural light – outdoors is ideal.
 School photos are great (you can usually ask the photographer to send you the file) or of course you may have had a professional photoshoot done with your baby or little one.
 For an adult, a work photo can be good.
 Photos downloaded from Facebook are never suitable as they are much too small and pixilated.